Badge

 What advisories does the company provide to stakeholders and customers following an incident ?

-Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: was Notifications sent via U.S. Mail with breach details and protective guidance.
+Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: were Notifications sent via U.S. Mail with breach details and protective guidance, Offering two years of free credit monitoring through Experian IdentityWorks, including daily credit monitoring, identity theft resolution and and $1 million in insurance coverage.

 Post-Incident Analysis